Major retailer increases minimum age to buy cigarettes

 FAYETTEVILLE, Ark.
-(KFTA)–Starting Monday, those wishing to purchase cigarettes at Walmart had to be at least 21 years old.
+(KNWA)–Starting Monday, those wishing to purchase cigarettes at Walmart had to be at least 21 years old.

 The policy change comes just months before the first phase of Arkansas’ three-year gradual move to have a similar statewide law goes into effect.
 Walmart is also cutting fruit and dessert-flavored nicotine e-cigarette products from its shelves.